Simon Baz: "DC Rebirth"

 Simon Baz stars in the DC Rebirth comic Green Lanterns protecting Sector 2814 alongside Jessica Cruz.
 After Simon and Jessica both fail a training exercise organized by Hal Jordan, he merges their power batteries into a form that requires the two to be in close proximity for their rings to work, as he needs to be sure they are skilled enough to defend Earth while he is away in deep space.
 During his absence, Hal also grants Simon and Jessica membership in the Justice League, hoping the other heroes will aid them in their training.

 After several adventures, Batman confronts Simon about his gun and convinces him to give it up.
 Commissioner Gordon takes the weapon for safekeeping.

 Other versions

-In the distant future, the Book of Oa says that Simon will be responsible for training the first female Earth Green Lantern, Jessica Cruz.
-It is also said that he will proceed to unlock potential everywhere he goes and show what the Green Lantern power ring is truly capable of.
-He is described as "the miracle worker".
+An alternate universe version of Simon Baz appears in Absolute Green Lantern.
+This version is an agent of the Department of Extranormal Operations (DEO) and a friend of Cameron Chase.